aichaos/rivescript-wd/WD.rst

 The programming language that the interpreter was written in will determine whether or not it will attempt to process the object.

-See "OBJECT MACROS" for more information on objects.
+See `OBJECT MACROS`_ for more information on objects.

 The ``object`` label should have two arguments: a lowercase single-word name for the object, and the programming language that the object should be interpreted